carlostxm/arduino-weather-station/README.md

 ## Motivation

-The project will be used to monitor weather variables in rural areas where there is no internet connection.
+The project will be used to monitor weather variables in rural areas with no or limited internet connection.

 ## Installation